skim0409/PictureAnalyzerAI/README.md

 - On line 78 replace everything inside io.imread() with the path to the picture on your computer.
 Make sure the path is inside ''
 - For ex. io.imread('/Users/name/Dowloads/Cats_image.jpeg')

+## ps
+If the result is not printed try to close the pop up window containing the test photo.

 # How to Download
 - First create virtual environemnt
 ```